lindyonsproul/lindyonsproul.github.io/faq.markdown

 ---
-layout: FAQ
+layout: page
 permalink: "/faq/"
+title: "Frequently Asked Questions"
 ---

-# Frequently Asked Questions

 ### Do I need to know how to dance to attend Lindy on Sproul?